o999g/travian-kingdom/game/demo_map/README.md

 The controller here serves static JSON from the `json/` directory while image assets remain loaded from the original `cdn` directory.
 CORS headers allow the rest of the project to fetch this data directly.

+When running from another directory, ensure the game URL is set to the full path to `map.php`.
+The script includes CORS headers so you can keep using images hosted by the original project.